World Plants Logo

 Flower/Leaf Bud Description

-Naked, 2 scaled, grayish brown, pubescent.
+Naked, 2 scaled, greyish brown, pubescent.

 Leaf Description